 The market for IT services is highly competitive and we expect competition to intensify.
 We believe that the principal competitive factors in our markets are industry expertise, breadth and depth of service offerings, quality of the services offered, reputation and track record, marketing skills and price.
 Domestically, we face competition from the following major competitors: Shenzhen Forms Syntron Information Co., Ltd, Sunline Tech, Amarsoft and CSII.
 These competitors are all domestic listed companies and possess a considerable market share in IT services industry.
 Shenzhen Forms Syntron Information Co., Ltd is committed to provide professional IT service outsourcing and consulting for large domestic commercial banks.
 Sunline Tech, Amarsoft and CSII have the similar business model who are engaged in providing IT solutions and services mainly for domestic banks and other financial institutions.
 While compared with above competitors, as an IT solution and consulting services provider, we've been specializing in industry demands analysis and focusing on delivering services to global institutions in banking, insurance and financial sectors, both in China and globally.
 As one of the earliest companies engaging in Banking IT services in China, we have accumulated rich industrial experience and successful cases during more than 10 years of business development and our market share is gradually increased.
 With the interest marketization and rise of Internet Finance, banking industry market grows more competitive.
 Since Core Banking Business is occupying a key position in the overall banking IT services market, we will enhance our core market competence by taking advantage of our current technology; internationally, our competitors include Wipro, TCS Consultancy, and Infosys Limited.
-To date, we do not typically compete directly with the larger global consulting and outsourcing firms, such as Accenture, Capgemini, Hewlett-Packard and IBM, who are typically engaged in conjunction with large global projects.
-However, we may compete with these firms if they seek smaller engagements, particularly in conjunction with a strategy to enter the domestic Chinese market.
-In addition, the trend towards offshore outsourcing, international expansion by foreign and domestic competitors and continuing technological innovation will result in new and different competitors entering our markets.
-We believe that our delivery capabilities are competitive with companies such as these, and that our domestic China market experience and know-how provides us with a competitive advantage in serving our clients.
+To date, we do not typically compete directly with the larger global consulting and outsourcing firms, such as Accenture, Capgemini, Hewlett-Packard and IBM, who are typically engaged in conjunction with a strategy to enter the domestic

 R&D is an integral part of our continued growth.
-In order to better service our Chinese and global client's needs, we focus on exploring and researching new and advanced technologies and how to best integrate them into our existing and new solutions.
+In order to serve our Chinese and global client's needs better, we focus on exploring and researching new and advanced technologies and how to best integrate them into our existing and new solutions.